-Screening for equality impacts: Question Answer Explanation of impacts a.
+Screening for equality impacts.
+Question Answer Explanation of impacts a.
 Does the decision being made or recommended through this paper have potential to cause adverse impact or discriminate against different groups in the community?
-No The range of fees reflects the cost of service provision for various types of projects.
-Where work is solely for the benefit of a registered disabled person no charges are payable for a Building Regulation submission. b.
+No The Regulations make provision for dispensations in connection with projects such as disabled adaption of properties and related works b.
 Does the decision being made or recommended through this paper make a positive contribution to promoting equality?
-See Above See Above c.
+No See above c.
 What steps are you taking to mitigate, reduce, avoid or minimise the impacts identified above?